clientIO/joint/packages/joint-react/README.md

 React core components for working with JointJS.

 >  [!NOTE]
 > The goal of this project is to define a minimal basis for the various React components for JointJS.
-Please help us shape the package by reporting issues or suggesting API changes.
+Please help us shape the package by reporting issues or proposing API changes.

 >  [!IMPORTANT]
 > This is an early stage product.
 The package may contain bugs and security issues.
 The API is subject to change.